 Number of Units

-Ten units are required, which may include the SIP.
+Minimum of 10 total units are recommended, which may include the SIP.

 Requirements for the Minor in Philosophy